JPMorgan to hire more junior bankers to battle burnout - source

-(Reuters) - JPMorgan Chase & Co is set to hire more junior bankers and support staff to tackle burnout as the largest U.S. bank takes on record volumes of activity, a source with knowledge of the matter said on Wednesday.
+JPMorgan Chase & Co (JPM.N) is set to hire more junior bankers and support staff to tackle burnout as the largest U.S. bank takes on record volumes of activity, a source with knowledge of the matter said on Wednesday.

 The bank has hired about 90 junior bankers and support staff, and will hire a 100 more globally, the source said.